 Note: Make sure to calibrate and bench check the instruments prior to installation.
 Also, install all instruments in their intended application and on their rail before making any electrical connections.
 Allow enough room for pivoting instruments vertically on the rail for removal in applications involving multiple banks of STAs.

-Note: Any changes to Security Settings will need to be made prior to installation and wiring refer the Security Settings Section in this section.
+Note: Any changes to Security Settings will need to be made prior to installation and wiring refer to Security Settings later in this section.

 Dimensions